a-givertzman/fr-service/README.md

 ## Basic functions

-- receives data points from the connected devices
+- receives data points from the connected devices:
+  - [X] ProfinetClient - connectivity with the Siemens devices via profinet
-- destribute data points to the intrnal serveces suscribed on
+- [X] MultiQueue service - destribute data points to the intrnal serveces suscribed on
-- destribute data points to the external clients
+- destribute data points to the external clients:
+  - [X] TcpServer - released
+  - [ ] UdpServer
+  - [ ] Additional protocols...
-- make configured computation (Task service)
+- [X] Task service - make configured computation
-- stores some data into the database (based on the Task and API Client services)
+- [X] API Client service - stores some data into the database

 ## HistoryService